modione/Better-PVP-Plugin/README.md

 - Damage and Knockback multiplier ✔
 - Toggleable PvP ✔

-Every feature is optional and can be toggled in the settings.
+Every feature is optional and can be toggled in the config file.